 Native Americans have enjoyed hot springs ever since the 1700s.
 It was only in 1958 when home spas would begin to surface.
 The home hot tubs were essentially large barrels that were filled with hot water.
 The use of these hot tubs continued on until 1970 when fiberglass and acrylic were used for spas.

 From then on, a number of attachments have been added to hot tubs including water jets and filtration systems.
-The newest invention are inflatable hot tubs, which are both sturdy, lightweight and affordable.
+The newest invention is inflatable hot tubs, which are both sturdy, lightweight and affordable.

 Few interesting questions: